About Megan

 Megan Waldrep speaking on the National Fisherman Magazine Panel at the Pacific Marine Expo in Seattle, Washington.

 Here’s how it all started: Born in Lawton, Oklahoma, and raised in Charleston, SC, as a kid, I lived around the world as a military brat until the age of 18, which means defining a hometown is always a challenge.
+Yet, my experience as a military kid is what fueled this community.

 Professionally, I’m a freelance writer.
 I started writing in 2012 when I realized my favorite part of fashion designing (I’m an ex-designer) was writing captions for my online store.
 Wanting a change, I moved from Charleston, SC, to Carpinteria, CA, and pitched to a local publication that gave me a chance.
-From there, I wrote multiple columns, features in local and national newspapers and magazines, and wrote under the pen name Elizabeth Rose for a confessional-type relationship column called I Heart
+From there, I wrote multiple columns, featured in local and national newspapers and magazines, and wrote under the pen name Elizabeth Rose for a confessional-type relationship column called I Heart

 I started writing full-time in 2015 and was offered the editor’s position at The Santa Barbara Sentinel.
 The paper was on the verge of collapse, and the publisher gave me a chance to see if I could “do anything with it.”
 He incentivized me to drive a burning ship, which sounded like this: “If the paper fails, it was going to fail anyway, and you’ll have learned a lot in the process,” he said.
 “If it doesn’t, you keep your job.”